 (2) Send a copy of the same title and abstract by email to the PG Secretary via the address at the top of this page.
 In the subject heading of the email, you should write ‘AHGBI conference support’.

 The AHGBI offers an annual research travel award of £500 for graduate students.
 The award is open to all graduate students (masters and doctoral) in the UK and Ireland who have joined the AHGBI, and who do not have a grant that includes maintenance payments as well as fees.
 The award will be given to support a research trip to advance scholarly research in the languages and cultures of the Iberian peninsula and/or those cultures associated with them throughout the world.
 The research trip must lead directly to a publication.
-The next deadline is 31 January 2018, and must be for a research trip which takes place between 1 October 2017 and 30 September 2018.
+Application deadline for 2018/9: 28 February 2019.
+The application must be for a research trip which takes place between 1 January 2019 and 30 October 2019.

 Send the application form by email to the PG Secretary via the address at the top of this page.

 In association with the Office for Cultural and Scientific Affairs of the Embassy of Spain in London, Tamesis Books and Legenda, the AHGBI has established a publication prize to be awarded to the two most distinguished doctoral theses in Hispanic and Luso-Brazilian Studies each year.
-Application deadline for 2017-18 (for theses approved between 1 October 2016 and 31 October 2017): 31 January 2018
+Click here for more details and a nomination form.

 In association with the Office for Cultural and Scientific Affairs of the Embassy of Spain in London, the AHGBI offers financial support of up to £500 to postgraduate students in Hispanic Studies attending a conference that has direct relevance to their subject of study.
 This scheme does not apply to the AHGBI’s own annual conference (see the paragraph above for information about support for postgrads attending the AHGBI conference).
-The award is open to students wishing to speak at any conference (other than AHGBI) between 1 October 2017 and 31 July 2018.
+The award is open to students wishing to speak at any conference (other than AHGBI) between 1 October 2018 and 31 July 2019.
 You may apply for the award for future conferences in advance of receiving official acceptance from the organisers.
-Please complete the application form and return by 13 January 2018 to the PG Secretary via the address at the top of this page.

 The Fellowship is aimed at early-career researchers in Luso-Hispanic Studies (broadly understood) in the UK and Ireland.
 Applicants should have completed a PhD in Luso-Hispanic Studies during the last three years.
 The Fellowship provides funds of up to £1250 and access to an academic mentor.
 The Fellow is expected to offer at least one conference paper based on research undertaken for the Fellowship at the annual conference of either AHGBI or WISPS.
 Reasonable costs for attending the conference will be met.
 In order to able be to attend either the AHGBI or the WISPS conference, the Fellow will normally offer the conference paper either during the academic year of the Fellowship, or during the following academic year.